 Workforce: 25 people

 Location: Chavanod, Haute-Savoie (74)

-- To ensure an optimal quality service
+- Guarantee an optimal quality of service to customers.

 - Significant reduction in production stoppages and optimization of intervention schedules.

 - Reduction of premature obsolescence by extending the life of industrial equipment (CSR objective).

 - Provision of real-time data and information on the status of the machine park with early warning of the risk of failure.

 Thanks to the limited cost of the sensor and the ease of implementation of Synox’s IoT platforms, Savoie Transmissions expects a payback within one year for this turnkey solution.
 The IoT has allowed the company to add an innovative, high-value-added service to its product line for its customers.